jpedro/jpedro.github.io/git-dd.md

 ## Is there a better way?

-I'm glad you probably asked!
+I'm glad you probably asked.

 You can put that function's code into an executable script `git-deploy` in your `$PATH` and git will use it when you call `git deploy`.